ttwag/EEC180/lab2/lab2_report/report.md

 ## Pre-Lab

-Boolean Equation that decodes the segment 5 of the HEX1 display in a 4 bits input:
+Boolean Equation that decodes the segment 5 of the HEX1 display in a 4-bit input:

 HEX1[5] = (SW[3] & SW[1]) | (SW[3] & SW[2])